LakshyaMittal3301/socratium/ARCHITECTURE.md

 - Small, incremental changes; one feature at a time.
 - Prefer simple, readable code over abstractions.
 - Keep docs and the roadmap up to date with actual behavior.
-- Full rewrite planned; no data migration required yet.
+- Full rewrite planned; schema is versioned but not migrated yet.
 - Productization requires readable code with clear ownership and tests.

 ## MVP UX (Current)
 - Library: upload PDF, manage AI providers, and open a book.
 - Reader: PDF on the left/center with a chat panel on the right (outline is hidden).
+- Chat supports multiple threads per book with persistent history.
-- Chat uses current page + outline-derived section context with the active provider.
+- Chat uses the current page + outline-derived section context (computed server-side).

 ## Product Phase (Phase 2) Goals
 - Product-grade UI and reader experience (Ant Design).